symfony/ux/src/StimulusBundle/doc/index.rst

 TypeScript Controllers
 ~~~~~~~~~~~~~~~~~~~~~~

 If you want to use `TypeScript`_ to define your controllers, you can!
-You only need to install and setup the
+Install and set up the
 `sensiolabs/typescript-bundle`_.
-Make sure to add the ``assets/controllers`` path to the `sensiolabs_typescript.source_dir`
+Then be sure to add the ``assets/controllers`` path to the
-configuration, create your controller in that directory and you're good to go.
+`sensiolabs_typescript.source_dir` configuration.
+Finally, create your controller in that
+directory and you're good to go.

 .. _ux-packages: